lapsha38/patenthelper/README.md

 # patenthepler
 It's an opensource project for russian patent attorneys
+This is python script with sqlite database, you can insert/delete/update data from gui, scrtipt will calculate time and make some reminds for user
-You can use it for free
+You can use it for free!